truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part1.md

 19. "I considered thus: 'Whenever recluses or brahmins devoid of wisdom, drivellers, resort to remote jungle-thicket resting places in the forest, then owing to the defect of their being devoid of wisdom and drivellers these good recluses and brahmins evoke unwholesome fear and dread.
 But I do not resort to remote jungle-thicket resting places in the forest devoid of wisdom, a driveller.
 I am possessed of wisdom. [^58] I resort to remote jungle-thicket resting places in the forest as one of the noble ones possessed of wisdom.'
 Seeing in myself this possession of wisdom, I found great solace in dwelling in the forest.

 20. "I considered thus: 'There are the specially auspicious nights of the fourteenth, the fifteenth, and the eighth of the fortnight. [^59] Now what if, on such nights as these, I were to dwell in such awe-inspiring, horrifying abodes as orchard shrines, woodland shrines, and tree shrines?
 Perhaps I might encounter that fear and dread.'
 And later, on such specially auspicious nights as the fourteenth, the fifteenth, and the eighth of the fortnight, I dwelt in such awe-inspiring, horrifying abodes as orchard shrines, woodland shrines, and tree shrines.
 And while I dwelt there, a wild animal would come up to me, or a peacock [21] would knock off a branch, or the wind would rustle the leaves.
 I thought: 'What now if this is the fear and dread coming?'
 I thought: 'Why do I dwell always expecting fear and dread?
-What if I subdue that fear and dread while keeping the same posture that I am in when it comes upon me? ${ }^{\prime 60}$
+What if I subdue that fear and dread while keeping the same posture that I am in when it comes upon me? [^60]

 "While I walked, the fear and dread came upon me; I neither stood nor sat nor lay down till I had subdued that fear and dread.
 While I stood, the fear and dread came upon me; I neither walked nor sat nor lay down till I had subdued that fear and dread.
 While I sat, the fear and dread came upon me; I neither walked nor stood nor lay down till I had subdued that fear and dread.
 While I lay down, the fear and dread came upon me; I neither walked nor stood nor sat down till I had subdued that fear and dread.